 The handbook in “Labor, Human Resources and Population Economics” provides an integrated picture of knowledge about the economic and social behaviors and interactions of human beings on markets, in households, in companies and in societies.

-This innovative research handbook will contain 30 sections (each edited by a section editor) with 20 chapters per section and average 20 pages in the range of 5,000 – 15,000 words per article.
-Each chapter will be freshly produced, immediately published on the handbook website after delivery and will/can be regularly updated.
+This innovative research handbook contains 30 sections with about 20 chapters per section and average 20 pages in the range of 5,000 – 15,000 words per (10-30 pages) article.
+Each chapter is freshly produced, discussed and evaluated for quality, and immediately published on the handbook website after delivery and will/can be regularly updated.
 There will be also hardcover versions of the handbook.

-Springer Nature is the publisher of this ambitious venture.
-Springer Nature is one of the world’s leading global research, educational and professional publishers, created in 2015 through the combination of Nature Publishing Group, Palgrave Macmillan, Macmillan Education and Springer Science+Business Media.
-See the recently published Palgrave Macmilan third edition “The New Palgrave Dictionary of Economics” as example for the large experience Springer Nature has with such projects.
+Springer is part of Springer Nature, one of the world’s leading global research, educational and professional publishers, created in 2015 through the combination of Nature Publishing Group, Palgrave Macmillan, Macmillan Education and Springer Science+Business Media.

 The influential GLO network with its high quality researchers provides a unique platform for support and debate of this exciting venture.
 This is a living reference work, where sections are developed and updated continuously over time.
-First published papers are already accessible HERE.
+The first about 100 published papers are already accessible HERE.